As the popularity of avocados grows, so does the use of guacamole.

-As a result, avocados discourage excessive eating and can, therefore, be a possible weight control tool.
+As a result, avocados may help to discourage excessive eating and could, therefore, be a possible weight control tool.

 However, there does come the point when calories do matter — so while one avocado is excellent, it’s probably not a good idea to eat a handful every day.

 Of course, it may seem like a lot of hard work if you’ve never tried before, but making guacamole is simple.

 At its most basic, you only need a few ingredients and about 10 minutes of prep time.

 - 2 Avocados

 - Next, chop the onion and tomatoes into your preferred size and mix them into the mashed avocado.

 - Finally, stir in as much lime juice as you desire, as well as the salt and pepper.

 Although this is just a basic and very simple recipe, you can easily adjust it to suit your taste.
 For a spicy guacamole recipe, just add some chili pepper — and add anything else you want too.

 While a homemade guacamole recipe isn’t going to last for long, it can remain fresh for a day or two.
 This estimate is presuming it’s kept in an airtight container and stored before any oxidation begins.